Sunday, 12th September 2021 from 9am - 3pm

 McNamara Park, Broke

-Join us at the Broke Village Fair on Sunday, 10th September from 9am – 3pm at McNamara Park, Broke.
-The famous Vintage Car Display brings all sorts of vintage and classic cars, motorbikes, trucks and tractors and an amazing array of vintage farm machinery.
+Join us at the Broke Village Fair on Sunday, 12th September from 9am – 3pm at McNamara Park, Broke.
+The Vintage Car Display showcases hundreds of vintage and classic cars, motorbikes, trucks and tractors and an amazing array of vintage farm machinery.

-The kids will love the rides, animal display and lasertag while mum and dad can enjoy the festival atmosphere.
-Over 60 market stalls, children’s activities and rides, whip cracking, live music, bush poetry, Tug-o-War, rocker car racing and so much more throughout day.
+The kids will love the rides, animal display and lasertag while mum and dad enjoy the festival atmosphere.
+Over 40 market stalls, food trucks, children’s activities and rides, whip cracking, live music, bush poetry and so much more throughout day.

 Free mine tours to Bulga Open Cut mine will operate between 10am and 1.30pm for the whole family.